Elevating EHS capabilities begins with a comprehensive risk diagnostic

 These penalties represent only a portion of the problems companies incur due to ineffective EHS processes and capabilities.
 Other potential problems include hits to shareholder value, brand and reputational damage, lawsuits, and scrambling to make expensive mandated remediations while dealing with the fallout.

 Establishing an effective and continuously improving EHS capability is a great way to avoid these issues.
-Mature EHS programs help companies keep tabs on new and developing regulations, integrate an EHS mindset into the company culture and help support and manage corporate sustainability initiatives.
+Mature EHS programmes help companies keep tabs on new and developing regulations, integrate an EHS mindset into the company culture and help support and manage corporate sustainability initiatives.

 A recent EHS Today article described the many compliance challenges posed by OSHA’s new record-keeping regulation, which requires employers to publish work-related injury and illness records on a new OSHA website.
 Writer Hannah Stewart notes that OSHA believes this transparency requirement will “nudge” companies to mitigate brand risks associated with injuries and the unsafe workplace perceptions among investors, customers and employees.
-Stewart pointed to BP’s 52 percent swoon in market value and 40 percent decline in U.S. gas station revenue following the 2010 Deepwater Horizon disaster.2 All of these points neatly summarize the risks associated with operating under-resourced, underfunded and/or subpar EHS programs.
+Stewart pointed to BP’s 52 percent swoon in market value and 40 percent decline in U.S. gas station revenue following the 2010 Deepwater Horizon disaster.2 All of these points neatly summarise the risks associated with operating under-resourced, underfunded and/or subpar EHS programmes.

 The costs of major EHS violations can include remediation (in the case of an environmental incident); changes to equipment and facilities (e.g., construction, retrofitting a facility) that must be performed quickly following an incident; regulatory fines; lawsuit-related costs; increases to insurance premiums, which are based on experience modification rates (EMRs); and potential declines in revenue and shareholder value.
 If, for example, a water bottling company’s mishap introduces unsafe materials to the manufacturing process, consumers may shun that product long after the problem has been remedied.

-- Underfunded programs and insufficient staff size
+- Underfunded programmes and insufficient staff size

 - Treating EHS as an afterthought to other priorities